HHH7748/FCMM/README.md

 # Improving Model Robustness with Frequency Component Modification and Mixing (IEEE Access)

-This is the repository for "Enhancing Safety Measures via Frequency Component Modification and Mixing"
+This is the repository for "[Improving Model Robustness with Frequency Component Modification and Mixing](https://doi.org/10.1109/ACCESS.2024.3510923)"

 The proposed method has been implemented based on the official code of [PixMix](https://github.com/andyzoujm/pixmix/tree/main).